Cauliflower soup recipe

 Choice foods

-It's quite painful for me as a lover of meat, but the research is unequivocal; we carnivores should all be eating less, or at least adding a heap of choice foods to our meals if we have no intention of reducing the animal flesh.
+It is quite painful for me as a lover of meat but the research is unequivocal; we carnivores should all be eating less, or at least adding a heap of choice foods to our meals if we have no intention of reducing the animal flesh.
+Perhaps that's because beef is raised in a feedlot these days; the equivalent of caged chicken.

 We are slowly becoming flexitarians; enjoying red meat perhaps once a week or even less, and certainly not if it is corn-fed.

 Can you have your red meat and eat it?
-Maybe, but you'd better make sure there are plenty of organic greens, delicious yellows and regular purples on the menu, and it does not come from a feedlot.
+Maybe, but you'd better make sure there are plenty of organic greens, delicious yellows and regular purples on the menu; and your beef does not come from a feedlot.

 Newsletter